Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Auxiliary Lemmas

-We can upper and lower bound this value as the following:
+We can upper and lower bound the discounted sum above as the following:

-where the right inequality is because this discounted value must be upper bounded by the optimal value of this MDP, which is further upper bounded by $\kappa_\mu$, and the left inequality is by the definition of $\kappa_\mu$.
+where the right inequality is due to that this discounted value must be upper bounded by the optimal value of this MDP, which has an upper bound $\kappa_\mu$, and the left inequality is by the definition of $\kappa_\mu$.
 Now notice that

 by the definition of $\mu'$.
 Plugging this into the previous inequality, we get